sensu/sensu-go-ansible/CODE_OF_CONDUCT.md

 listening to others more than you speak.
 From there, it is all about providing people with a sense that they are welcome.
 Here are some ideas of how to do
-that: invite someone to your lunch table; smile at an attendee; introduce yourself to someone new; and sit with folks you've never met.
+that: invite someone to your lunch table; smile at an attendee; introduce yourself to someone new; and sit with folks you've never met; answer forum questions politely and link to relevant documentation; help first time contributors follow developer guides; say thank you when code contribution is accepted.
 Encourage others to share.

 ### Respect personal space